-Classes run in terms - when there is space, you are welcome to come along and try the class.
+Please note my classes run in terms developing a theme - when there is space, you are welcome to come along and try the class.
 If you have limited experience, it might be helpful to have a 121 lesson to learn the foundations of practice and get more out of the group classes.

 A typical class with me includes posture work (asana) which is done using the breath in a controlled way and a mindful focus.
 The viniyoga approach to yoga practice accommodates difference in age, mobility, flexibility and fitness.
 I will adapt and modify postures to suit each individuals needs and classes are smaller to enable this approach.
 I always encourage students to work safely taking into account any health issues or physical problems this is an important aspect of all the work in the viniyoga tradition.
-Asana can bring about changes and awareness in the body & mind, you can expect improved flexibility and mobility from your practice.
+The spirit of my teaching respects the difference in age, mental & physical health, culture, religion Asana can bring about changes and awareness in the body & mind, you can expect improved flexibility and mobility from your practice.
 We work with both internal & external focus (bhavana) to bring about a greater awareness of the body and to help to focus the mind.
 We will do some seated breathing (pranayama) and a short meditation.
 We sometimes use sound which is included to help improve stamina of the breath and to bring about changes in the body.

 Yoga background and training I began my yoga journey in 1979 in Leicestershire.
 I did a number of retreats with Paul Harvey before going on to complete his 4-year practitioner training course which is accredited by the British Wheel of Yoga, .
 I started teaching 121 and group classes in 1990.
 I have also completed an advanced teaching further studies course with Paul.